 The Scrum Team Duties

-Each of the Agile Scrum Roles have certain obligations that must be fulfilled:
+Each of the Agile Scrum Roles has certain obligations that must be fulfilled:

 - They need to break down the criteria, build a mission, estimate, and allocate them.
 In other words, this means that they need to build a Sprint Backlog.